Entry Level SEO Tips

 Note that ecommerce platforms like WooCommerce or Shopify make this relatively simple to accomplish.

-Of course, having compelling images of items is also key, along with ensuring that your site is optimized for search.
+Of course, having compelling images of items is also key, along with ensuring that your site is optimized for search traffic.

 And like all types of SEO, page speed and page load time is critical – sites that load quickly tend to grab more conversions.